 \section{Improving the dimension dependence in regret}

 The bound in Theorem~\ref{OOPE_regret} has an additional $O(d^2)$ term.
 This is due to the support of $\pi^{*}_{l,\text{on}}$, which is at most $d(d+1)/2$.
-In some scenarios, this term in the regret can dominate, for instance, if $\deff =O(1)$, $|\mathcal{A}|=\text{poly}(d)$ and $T=O(d^2)$.
-To overcome this issue we compute an $\epsilon$-approximate solution to (\ref{offline_d_optimal_design}) using Frank-Wolfe that has $O(d/\epsilon \log\log(d))$ support points while ensuring the regret has only increased by at most $\sqrt{d \epsilon T}$ when using this approximate exploration schedule.
+In some scenarios, this term in the regret can be important, for instance, if $\deff =\Omega(1)$, $|\mathcal{A}|=\Omega(d^2)$ and $T=O(d^2)$.
+Thus, this term can be a source of regret even if the typical dominant term $\tilde{O}(\sqrt{\deff T})$ is small.
+To address this, we compute an $\epsilon$-approximate solution to (\ref{offline_d_optimal_design}) using Frank-Wolfe that has $O(d/\epsilon \log\log(d))$ support points while ensuring the regret has only increased by at most $\sqrt{d \epsilon T}$ when using this approximate exploration schedule.
 We are trading the regret benefits of the optimal exploration for the smaller support size of the approximate solution.

 To approximately solve the optimization in (\ref{offline_d_optimal_design}) we will use a version of Frank-Wolfe (FW) algorithm where at each update step at most one new arm is added.
 We will start with a carefully chosen initialization that has $O(d)$ support, and show that FW converges to an $\epsilon$-approximate solution in $O(d \log \log (d)+d/\epsilon)$ steps ensuring the second term in the regret is $O(d \log \log(d)+d/\epsilon)$ rather than $O(d^2)$ as in the previous section.
 This yields the following improved bound in the regime when $d = \Omega(1)$ which we state informally. \begin{theorem*}[Informal Improved support regret Bound] The \oope\text{ } algorithm, where each phase $l$ uses Frank-Wolfe iterations upto an accuracy $\epsilon=\deff/d$, obtains a regret of $\tilde{O}( \sqrt{\deff T \log(|\mathcal{A}|T)})+\frac{d^2}{\deff})$ with prob. $1-\frac{1}{T}$. \end{theorem*} When $\deff = \Omega(1),$ the above regret bound is a strict improvement over the regret of $\oope$.